srevn/dotta/README.md

 ### Bootstrap Scripts

 Bootstrap scripts automate system setup when cloning configurations to a new machine.
-Each profile can have its own bootstrap script in `.dotta/bootstrap`:
+Each profile can have its own bootstrap script in `.bootstrap`:

 ```bash
 #!/usr/bin/env bash